Access4all/adg/pages/knowledge/colours-and-contrast/how-to-examine/README.md

 ---
-navigation_title: "How to examine"
+navigation_title: "Examine contrast"
 position: 2
 changed: "2018-08-12"
 ---

 # How to precisely examine colour contrasts

-**While calculating contrast ratios is a somewhat complex thing, fortunately there are tools that accomplish this automatically.
-We only need to feed such a tool with correct colour codes - which has a few potential pitfalls that you need to avoid.**
+**Calculating contrast ratios is complex.
+Fortunately there are contrast calculators which take care of the math.
+We only need to provide the correct colour codes – which has a few potential pitfalls.**

-Fortunately, no manual calculation of contrast ratios between two colours is needed today, as there are a lot of automatic tools for this purpose.
-We recommend using the Colour Contrast Analyser (CCA), so if you haven't done this yet, go back and read [Colour Contrast Analyser](/setup/helper-tools/colour-contrast-analyser/)).
+There are a lot of tools available to calculate the contrast between two colours.
+For Windows and macOS users we recommend the [Colour Contrast Analyser (CCA)](/setup/helper-tools/colour-contrast-analyser/).

-By entering a foreground and a background colour into the respective fields, the CCA immediately states whether those have a sufficient contrast ratio (depending on the kind of visual content and its size).
+Simply enter a foreground and a background colour into the respective fields and the CCA immediately returns whether or not the contrast ratio is sufficient, depending on the kind of visual content and size.
+The evaluation uses the recommendations from the WCAG 2.1 guidelines for [colour contrast level AA](https://www.w3.org/TR/WCAG21/#contrast-minimum) and [colour contrast level AAA](https://www.w3.org/TR/WCAG21/#contrast-enhanced).

 ![Colour Contrast Analyser window](_media/colour-contrast-analyser-window.png)

-When calculating a contrast ratio, it is very important that the "right" colour codes are used, which means the colour definitions that are effectively defined in the CSS.
-But what is the best way to examine these reliably?
+When calculating a contrast ratio, it is very important to use the “right” colour codes.
+In the context of web applications these are the values defined in CSS.
+But what is the best way to get to these values?

 ## DOM inspector

 The most trustworthy source is the browser's DOM inspector.

-To do this, right-click on an element and choose `Inspect`.
-Now you can find the element's colour value in the `Styles` tab, like `color: #00FF00`.
+Right-click on an element and choose `Inspect` (depending on your browser the term might vary) to show that element in the DOM inspector.
+Now you can find the element’s colour values in the `Styles` tab.

 ![Displaying an element's colour definition in the DOM inspector](_media/dom-inspector.png)